 Donations made over the years have assisted with facility upgrades and the purchase of specialized equipment, such as specialized beds, multimedia entertainment systems for inpatients and a new burn tub.

 Gifts also allowed the center to expand care from the tub room.
 Now, they are able to offer daily washes with shower gurneys that can be sterilized more efficiently to provide more comfort to patients.

 “Much of this quality care would not have been possible without the generous contributions from local organizations,” says Schulz.

 Contributions also allowed for the creation of advanced burn life-support classes for first responders, nurses, emergency physicians and other personnel involved with the transfer of patients to the center.

 "I have a hard time imagining how drastically different my outcome could have been without Straub," says Malmgren in reflecting on his gratitude for the quality care he received at the center.

 “I simply can’t provide enough praise for the folks at Straub.
 Hawaii is very fortunate to have this resource.”

-For more information about the Straub Burn Center and its services, click here.
+For more information about the Straub Burn Unit and its services, click here.

 For more ways to support Straub or how to make a donation, visit Give2Straub.org.